tl-ldap-certalias

 It should be noted that any custom entries in ~/.ssh/authorized_keys will be retained, but custom changes to /etc/passwdaliases will be overwritten each time tl-ldap-certalias is run.

 After deployment, tl-ldap-certalias is meant to be run from cron at regular intervals, for example every 15 minutes.
 This makes sure that the ThinLinc system automatically keeps all user certificates updated.
 However, please note that if you’re using certificate validation, downloading and parsing certificate revocation lists may take a long time (up to 5 minutes each).
-This is mitigated by caching the data from the CRL:s, but the first run, and whenever the CRL needs to be updated, may take a long time.
+This is mitigated by caching the data from the CRLs, but the first run, and whenever the CRL needs to be updated, may take a long time.
 Thus, if you have certificates from a lot of different certificate authorities, don’t run tl-ldap-certalias too often.

 Note

-The root user must able to write to the users’ home directories for tl-ldap-certalias to be able to update the ~/.ssh/authorized_keys files.
+The root user must be able to write to the users’ home directories for tl-ldap-certalias to be able to update the ~/.ssh/authorized_keys files.

 Configuration

-tl-ldap-certalias uses the /utils/tl-ldap-certalias hiveconf folder for configuration purposes.
+tl-ldap-certalias uses the /utils/tl-ldap-certalias Hiveconf folder for configuration purposes.
 On a standard ThinLinc installation, it’s located in /opt/thinlinc/etc/conf.d/tl-ldap-certalias.hconf.
 See Parameters in /utils/tl-ldap-certalias/ for details about the available parameters.

 Certificate validation